Design-Master-Kuwait/Dev-android-cbk/README.md

-# Dev-android-cbk
-Sure!
-Here's a document outlining the implementation details for the mentioned requirements:

 # Application Architecture - MVVM

 The application architecture will follow the MVVM Clean Architecture (Model-View-ViewModel) pattern to separate the UI and code structure logic from the data and business logic.
 This pattern allows for better maintainability, testability, and scalability of the application.